 Rhianna Hayllor

 Rhianna joined the Maria Montessori School in September 2023, following her completion of the AMI 3-6 Diploma in London.
-She is currently a teacher in the Hampstead Children’s House Garden Class and is furthering her knowledge through a specialised course in Montessori and Learning Differences.
+She is now Lead Teacher of the Hampstead Children’s House Garden Class and is furthering her knowledge through a specialised course in Montessori and Learning Differences.
 This ongoing study aims to deepen her understanding of how Montessori materials can be made accessible and inclusive for all learners.

 Before embarking on her journey in Montessori education, Rhianna obtained a Master’s degree in Modern Languages from the University of Edinburgh.
 She then relocated to Paris, where she worked as a freelance translator and embraced a dual role as a bookseller.
 This position afforded her the opportunity to satisfy her passion for literature while actively participating in book launches and author events.